What Do Pharmacists Do? Roles and Responsibilities

 As mentioned above, there are different types of pharmacists who perform distinct tasks and duties as a part of their day-to-day functions.
 These include:

-• Community Pharmacists: These are those pharmacists who work in community (retail) pharmacies.
+• Community pharmacists: These are pharmacists who work in community (retail) pharmacies.
 They primarily dispense medications and educate patients about their drugs, illnesses, over-the-counter medications, and more.

-According to the U.S. Bureau of Labor Statistics (BLS), the average pharmacist in the United States earns approximately $128,700 per year as of 2021.
-That translates into an hourly wage of about $61.88 per hour.
+According to the U.S. Bureau of Labor Statistics (BLS), the median salary for a pharmacist in the United States is approximately $136,000 per year as of 2023.
+That translates into an hourly wage of about $65.40 per hour.

-Of course, individual earnings are impacted by several factors, including their level of experience, the type of facility in which they work, and their geographic location.
-For example, according to data compiled by Salary.com, the average pharmacist in Boston typically earns between $149,000 and $168,500 per year.
+Of course, individual earnings are impacted by several factors, including the pharmacist’s level of experience, the type of facility in which they work, and their geographic location.
+For example, according to data compiled by Salary.com, the average pharmacist in Boston typically earns around $164,000 per year.

-The BLS estimates that each year between 2020 and 2030, there will be 11,300 new openings for pharmacists.
+The BLS estimates that in each year between 2022 and 2032, there will be 13,400 new openings for pharmacists.
 This growth will be driven by current pharmacists moving into new roles (such as teaching roles) and many current pharmacists choosing to retire.

-Taking the First Step to Become a Pharmacist
+Taking the first step to becoming a pharmacist

-If the job description, role, and responsibilities above all resonate with your professional aspirations, the first step toward your dream career is to complete the required education.
-This means earning your Doctor of Pharmacy degree (PharmD) and potentially completing a 1- or 2-year residency, depending on your specific career goals.
+If the job description, role, and responsibilities above all align with your professional aspirations, the first step toward your dream career is to complete the required education.
+This means earning your Doctor of Pharmacy degree (PharmD) and potentially completing a one- or two-year residency, depending on your specific career goals.

 At Northeastern, our PharmD program is ranked #1 by the NIH among private pharmacy schools for research funding.
-Our program is affiliated with more than 120 hospitals, clinics, community pharmacies, private companies, and government agencies, and 100 percent of our students complete at least two four-month co-ops where they develop real-world expertise.
-Further, more than 98 percent of our 2020 graduates passed the NAPLEX licensure exam.
+Our program is affiliated with more than 120 hospitals, clinics, community pharmacies, private companies, and government agencies, and 100% of our students complete at least two four-month co-ops where they develop real-world expertise.
+Further, more than 98% of our 2020 graduates passed the NAPLEX licensure exam.

 Learn more about earning your PharmD at Northeastern University or download our free career guide below.